 Last winter, you might recall that Angela Fag-Ash Disney alleged that she had been the victim of a poison-pen letter campaign.
 She claimed that the letters, which were received by various members of her community, had come from Hoaxtead Research.

 To ‘prove’ that they’d come from us, she stapled a print-out of our blog’s header (at that time) to one of the letters.

 We have denied her ludicrous allegations from the start, and in a recent video, Angela has offered convincing evidence that in fact, those letters did not come from us.

-In this video, she triumphantly holds up a stamped envelope which apparently contained one of the letters she received.
+In a now-deleted video shared by McKenzies Devils, she triumphantly holds up a stamped envelope which apparently contained one of the letters she received.
 The stamp on the envelope is clearly visible: it is an Irish stamp, part of a ‘peel and stick’ series offered by AnPost.

 It could only have been mailed from Ireland.
 And sorry, Angie, but no one on our team lives in Ireland; we’re all located within the UK.
 Nice try, though.